-Scrapes are made in timbered areas, along trails or access roads, and other openings.
-Males paw the earth bare of vegetation to form an area from about 1–3 feet or more in diameter.
-Males usually urinate on this area and rub a branch of a shrub or tree immediately above the scrape.
-In most cases, deer choose a branch about 5 feet high that they lick or chew lightly and rub on with their antlers and foreheads.
+Scrapes are made in timbered areas, along trails or access roads, and in other openings.
+Males paw the earth bare of vegetation to form an area about 1 to 3 feet or more in diameter.
+Male deer also usually urinate on this area and rub a branch of a shrub or tree immediately above the scrape.
+In most cases, deer choose a branch about 5 feet high that they lick or chew lightly and rub with their antlers and foreheads.
 This scrape area may act as a chemical communication center, conveying territorial warnings or possibly serving to increase the chance of finding estrous females during the rut.
 Females urinate on the scrape to signal their receptiveness to breeding.
 The male then attempts to catch up with the female and copulate.

 In areas of overpopulation, deer cause an over browsing affect called a “browse line.”
 A browse line is a distinct demarcation between completely browsed-off vegetation and areas higher up the deer could not reach.